Ardbarendse/PTSS/README.md

 The software is written in Visual Studio with Platformio.

 Hardware is a unit based on an ESP32 processor and Adafruit_ADS1115 ADC.

+A developermode is added where it generates data as opposed to reading it from the ADC.
+This is meant for developing connections and frontend applications.